 - Beryl is a natural gemstone with a long history.
 It comes in many colors, including a transparent white stone.
 However, it usually contains natural impurities and flaws, which damage the shine and depth of the stone.

 - Scheelite occurs naturally and synthetically.
-However, it is not as popular as other diamond alternatives – and it can contain flaws, such as clouds of tiny gas bubbles or lines.
+However, it is not as popular as other diamond simulants – and it can contain flaws, such as clouds of tiny gas bubbles or lines.

 - Sphalerite has a wonderfully high shine, but it is very soft and fragile.